compbiofan/ResearchInterests/README.md

 - scRNA-seq

-- >= 2 seqs
+- combined seq

-   - **DNA and RNA** Dey, Siddharth S., et al. "Integrated genome and transcriptome sequencing of the same cell."
+   - **DNA and RNA:**   Dey, Siddharth S., et al. "Integrated genome and transcriptome sequencing of the same cell."
 Nature biotechnology 33.3 (2015): 285.

 **<a name="illumina"></a>Illumina Paired-end**